Community Dojo

 That doesn’t mean they live forever: organic things evolve and die.
 That doesn't mean they're big and powerful: organic things come in all shapes and sizes.
 But these special groups may also spawn other groups and other projects.

-If your group is event-based, that cadence of events is the main container you’re creating.
+If your group is event-based, that cadence of is the main container you’re creating.
 Those events can be formal or informal.

-If your group is online or has an online component, make sure you and other community managers are there: engaging, and encouraging others to engage.
+If your group is or has an online component, make sure you and other community managers are there: engaging, and encouraging others to engage.

 Invite and welcome people.
 A new member’s first experience is very important.